 Signature drink: Irish coffee cocktail.
 “It’s a cold version of an Irish coffee—an Australian version!” co-owner Stefano Catino says.
 Ingredients include Redbreast 12 Irish whisky, house-made cold brew, and cream to finish.

 Little Felix is the moody cocktail bar bringing a sophisticated flair to your evening.
 “Our aim at Little Felix was to take the opulent hotel bars of early 20th century Paris and bring them into the modern-day,” Bar Manager Joseph Stephens explains.
-“We’ve based our cocktails, food and spirit offering on what would not feel out of place if served at the Ritz bar during that legendary era.”
+“We’ve based our cocktails, food, and spirit offering on what would not feel out of place if served at the Ritz bar during that legendary era.”
 As the little sister of Felix restaurant, you’ll recognise that elegance runs in the genes.

 Signature drink: Paris Meridian.
 “With its roots in the Paris cocktail scene circa 1915, this champagne cocktail with gin, lemon, and a hint of French thyme liqueur makes for a great start to the evening,” Stephens says.